Other / mixed grade configuration · Savannah, GA

 What is the racial and ethnic makeup of Pulaski Elementary School?

-The largest demographic group at Pulaski Elementary School is African American at 49.8%.
-The school serves a diverse student body in Savannah, GA.
+The largest demographic group at Pulaski Elementary School is African American at 49.8% of enrollment, in Savannah, GA.
+Its student body is more racially and ethnically mixed than most US schools, with a diversity index of 64.1/100.

 What is the Resource Investment Index for Pulaski Elementary School?

-Pulaski Elementary School has a Resource Investment Index of 46/100 (D) based on 4 factors: student-teacher ratio, counselor availability, attendance rates.
-This index measures federal resource allocation — staffing levels, program availability, and support services — not standardized test scores or academic outcomes.
+Pulaski Elementary School has a Resource Investment Index of 36/100 (typical reported resources relative to schools nationally) based on 4 factors: student-teacher ratio, counselor availability, attendance rates.
+Not a test-score or academic measure (national median ~41/100, see methodology).

 All federal data sources used on this page